Convergence Rate Analysis of LION

 \begin{corollary} Under the settings of Theorem \ref{constrainedtheorem}, if we set $c_1=c_2=\frac{\sqrt{L(f(\btheta^1)-f^\star)}}{\sigma}$, $c_3=\frac{(f(\btheta^1)-f^\star)^{3/4}}{L^{1/4}\sigma^{1/2}}$, and $K\geq\max\left\{\frac{\sigma^6}{L^3(f(\btheta^1)-f^\star)^3}, \frac{L(f(\btheta^1)-f^\star)}{\sigma^2}\right\}$, then we have

 \end{corollary}

 Corollary \ref{constraintcorollary} reflects that the LION algorithm converges at the same rate of SGD for the constrained minimization problem \eqref{constrainedproblem} with respect to the number of iterations.
 Comparing with \eqref{lowerbound}, one can easily observe that the bound in Corollary \ref{constraintcorollary} well matches the theoretical lower bound of nonconvex stochastic algorithms in terms of $K$.
-The only remaining aspect is $\sqrt{d}$; although specific lower bound for this term has not been established for the constrained problem \eqref{constrainedproblem}, our analysis provides the currently optimal dependence on the problem dimension $d$.
-Additionally, our inequality bounds the $\left\|\nabla f(\btheta^k)\right\|_1$ which is greater than $\left\|\nabla f(\btheta^k)\right\|_2$.
-It is known that, the inequality $\|\x\|_2\leq\|\x\|_1\leq\sqrt{d}\|\x\|_2$ holds for any vector $\bm{x}\in\mathbb{R}^d$; Defining the gradient norm ratio to be
+The only remaining aspect is $\sqrt{d}$; although a specific lower bound for this term has not been established for the constrained problem \eqref{constrainedproblem}, our analysis provides the currently optimal dependence on the problem dimension $d$.
+Additionally, our inequality bounds $\left\|\nabla f(\btheta^k)\right\|_1$, whereas \eqref{lowerbound} uses $\left\|\nabla f(\btheta^k)\right\|_2$.
+As shown in \eqref{eqnorm}, these two norms may differ by a factor of up to $\sqrt{d}$.
+Define the gradient norm ratio as

-in Section \ref{sec:exp}, we perform a series of experiments on various vision and language tasks, empirically showing that the norm ratio $r$ would always stay close to the level of $\Theta(\sqrt{d})$, rather than the constant level $\Theta(1)$.
+in Section \ref{sec:exp}, we perform a series of experiments on various vision and language tasks, empirically showing that the norm ratio $r$ stays close to the level of $\Theta(\sqrt{d})$, rather than the constant level $\Theta(1)$.
 Thus, our bound also matches \eqref{lowerbound} with respect to $d$ in the empirical sense.